 Other Securities.
-The HIT may invest up to 20% of its assets in the following categories, in the aggregate: (i) securities issued by the U.S. Treasury and futures contracts on securities issued by the U.S. Treasury, (ii) corporate securities issued or guaranteed by Fannie Mae and Freddie Mac or the Federal Home Loan Banks ("FHLBs"), (iii) securities backed by Fannie Mae, Freddie Mac, or the FHLBs, as long as such securities are rated in one of the two highest rating categories at the time of acquisition by at least one nationally recognized statistical rating organization, and (iv) Commercial Mortgage Backed Securities ("CMBS"), provided that such securities are rated in the highest rating category by at least one nationally recognized statistical rating organization at the time of acquisition (collectively, "Other Securities").
+The HIT may invest up to 20% of its assets in the following categories, in the aggregate: (i) securities issued by the U.S. Treasury and futures contracts on securities issued by the U.S. Treasury, (ii) corporate securities issued or guaranteed by Fannie Mae and Freddie Mac or the Federal Home Loan Banks ("FHLBs"), (iii) securities backed by Fannie Mae, Freddie Mac, or the FHLBs, as long as such securities are rated in one of the two highest rating categories at the time of acquisition by at least one NRSRO, and (iv) Commercial Mortgage Backed Securities ("CMBS"), provided that such securities are rated in the highest rating category by at least one NRSRO at the time of acquisition (collectively, "Other Securities").
 The HIT may invest up to 5% of its assets (measured using notional value) in U.S. Treasury futures contracts.
-Note that caps described in this section do not limit the HIT's ability to invest in any asset that also meets the criteria of a different category of assets for which no cap applies or for which another cap applies.
+Note that caps described in this section do not limit the

+HIT's ability to invest in any asset that also meets the criteria of a different category of assets for which no cap applies or for which another cap applies.